 In fact, a recent study found that you can become 42% more likely to achieve your goals and dreams simply by writing them down on a regular basis.

 When done poorly, however, goal-setting can also have an undesired negative effect.
-Setting lofty goals like “let’s win a marketing award this year” or “let’s double our leads” can leave your team feeling overwhelmed, confused and like their boss is out of touch.
+Setting lofty goals like “let’s win a marketing award this year” or “let’s double our leads” can leave your team feeling overwhelmed and confused.

 Download the S.M.A.R.T.
 Marketing Goals Template